Irv White Buick

 Los Angeles Times, Jan, 1952

 William A. Wallace did not keep the Buick dealership long.
-In the fall of 1954, he sold it to a man named Spencer Honig (another auto dealership magnate in L.A.).
+In the fall of 1954, after only 2 years, he sold it to a man named Spencer Honig (another auto dealership magnate in L.A.).
 Honig kept the business at the same location, but renamed it, Beverly Buick.
 It looks like Irv White continued to act as service manager during Honig’s ownership of the business.

 SPENCER HONIG SIGNS TO PURCHASE WALLACE’S BUICK DEALERSHIP